|

 End Text.
 Closes a section of translatable entries. |

-Example 1 — Directives in a Java Properties file (with '!
+Example 1 — Directives in a Java Properties file (with '!' and "#"

 as comments):